MALCOLM WILSON OBE

 Malcolm Wilson Motorsport Limited was founded in 1979 and changed its name to M-Sport in 1996 when the company was awarded the Ford contract for rallying as well as competition research and development.

-Under Malcolm’s leadership the team enjoyed much success, including winning the FIA World Rally Championship for Manufacturers two years running in 2006 and 2007.
-In 2017, they secured the Manufacturers’ crown for a third time, and back-to-back Driver and Co-driver Championships for Sebastien Ogier and Julien Ingrassia in 2017 and 2018.
+Under Malcolm’s leadership the team enjoyed much success including winning the FIA World Rally Championship for Manufacturers tin 2006 and 2007.
+In 2017 they secured the Manufacturers’ crown for a third time, and back-to-back Driver and Co-driver Championships for Sebastien Ogier and Julien Ingrassia in 2017 and 2018.

 Aside from rallying, the team also enjoys success on the racing scene.
-Through the reputation that M-Sport holds, Malcolm was approached by Bentley Motors Ltd in 2012 to build the Bentley Continental GT3 competition in the International Blancpain series.
+Through the reputation that M-Sport holds, Malcolm was approached by Bentley Motors in 2012 to build a Bentley Continental GT3 racer for competition in the International Blancpain series.

-Months of hard work paid dividends and the efforts of the team were rewarded with victory on only their second outing at Silverstone in May 2014.
-As well as being an incredible achievement for a new team with a new car, the victory was also the first for Bentley on British soil in over 80 years!
+Months of hard work paid dividends and the efforts of the team were rewarded with victory on only their second outing - at Silverstone in May 2014.
+As well as being an incredible achievement for a new team with a new car, this victory was also Bentley's first on British soil in over 80 years!